 It’s also a delicious way to celebrate St. Patrick’s Day.
 Chunks of tender beef, potatoes, carrots, and parsnips take a dunk in a flavorful broth of beef stock and Guinness Stout.
 The Guinness adds a slightly sweet, malty flavor.

 Of course, you don’t have to wait for St. Patrick’s Day to create this pot of comfort food.
 It’s delicious any day of the year.
-Set to simmer on the stove top in a Dutch oven, your house will smell amazing.
-When you can’t wait any longer to taste it, simply ladle the fork tender beef and soft root vegetables into a bowl, and dunk in some warm, crusty bread to soak up all that hearty broth.
+Set it to simmer on the stove top in a Dutch oven, and your house will smell amazing.
+When you can’t wait any longer to taste it, simply ladle the fork tender beef and soft root vegetables into a bowl, and dunk in some warm, crusty Irish Soda Bread to soak up all that hearty broth.

-While there is a bit of prep involved in this recipe (mostly just chopping veggies), the fresh flavor is totally worth it.
+While there is a bit of prep involved in this Guinness Irish Stew recipe (mostly just chopping veggies), the fresh flavor is totally worth it.
 Plus, you should have plenty of leftovers to nosh on throughout the week making this a perfect recipe for meal prep.

 FAQs: